dreikanter/ruby-bookmarks/README.md

 - [Visual Studio Code](code.visualstudio.com) — Redefined code editor from Microsoft with [Ruby debugging support](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby).

 ### Code quality analysis
+- [sonarlint-intellij](https://github.com/SonarSource/sonarlint-intellij) - An IDE extension that helps you detect and fix quality issues as you write code.
 - [RuboCop](https://github.com/bbatsov/rubocop) — a Ruby static code analyzer, based on the community Ruby style guide.
 - [Guard plugin for RuboCop](https://github.com/yujinakayama/guard-rubocop) — allows you to automatically check Ruby code style with RuboCop when files are modified.
 - [RubyCritic](https://github.com/whitesmith/rubycritic) — a gem that wraps around static analysis gems such as Reek, Flay and Flog to provide a quality report of your Ruby code.